Roygrh/esimport/lambdas/esimport_datadog/readme.md

 `standard-deploy.yaml` CloudFormation template that will deploy 1 lambda functions, that will try to find the latest document indexed by ElasticSearch, and will report the latest timestamp to Datadog service.

 Function will be triggered by CloudWatch rule.
-Default time interval - 3 minutes Exception that will may happens during lambda function execution will be recorded in Sentry service
+Default time interval - 3 minutes

 For more information read `standard-deploy.yaml` template